adrian-gonzalez/route/app/src/main/res/README.md

-Where all layouts, images are stored
+Where all layouts, images, global variables and values are stored